JBShady/COD5-Remastered/README.md

 * (Upgraded) Renamed equipped launcher to M7000
 * (Upgraded) Receives the same headshot multiplier buff as the non-launcher variant
 * (Upgraded) Slightly nerfed max launcher explosion radius so that it is less than the upgraded Panzer, there's no reason these should had identical stats when they're different projectiles
+* (Upgraded) Fixed the model missing the launcher mount under the barrel
 * All maps use the proper model where an attachment is fitted under the barrel even when a grenade is not loaded

 #### Trench Gun